14 Signs Your Car Is About to Die

 Jerky starting and stopping

 “Transmission issues are expensive.
-So, if you notice violent acceleration or braking while driving your car (and especially if all that jerking and shuddering is accompanied by some unpleasant grinding noises), it’s likely time to move on to a new vehicle.” —Matt Smith, senior editor at CarGurus.com
+So, if you notice violent acceleration or braking while driving your car (and especially if all that jerking and shuddering is accompanied by some unpleasant grinding noises), it’s likely time to move on to a new vehicle.” —Matt Smith, senior editor at CarGurus.com.
+Avoid most car issues and opt for one of the reliable cars that rarely need a mechanic.

 Your car has rust